The iPhone XR put up a good fight in our drop test

 The iPhone XS proved it can take a beating in our drop test, but is the cheaper iPhone XR just as strong?

-At first glance, the iPhone XR shares a lot of the same features as its higher-end sibling: edge to edge display, glass on either side and a metal bumper, but it is built slightly differently.
+At first glance, the iPhone XR shares many of the features of its higher-end sibling: edge-to-edge display, glass on either side and a metal bumper.
+But it is built slightly differently.
 For starters, its larger 6.1-inch screen has more breakable surface area than the 5.8-inch display of the iPhone XS.
-It's also enclosed in an aluminum frame instead of the stronger stainless steel that wraps around the glass of the XS and the XS Max.
+It's also enclosed in an aluminum frame, instead of the stronger stainless steel that wraps around the glass of the XS and the XS Max.

 The glass itself is different, too.
-The screen is covered in the same glass as the XS and XS Max that Apple says is the "most durable glass ever in a smartphone," but the back is different.
-It's stronger than last year's iPhone X -- which broke at the first drop from hip height -- but not as sturdy as the one on the iPhone XS.
+The screen is covered in the same glass as the XS and XS Max, which Apple says is the "most durable glass ever in a smartphone," but the back is different.
+It's stronger than last year's iPhone X -- which broke at the first drop in our test last year -- but not as sturdy as the one on the iPhone XS.
 And it has a single camera on the back with a slightly more pronounced bump.

 Drop 1: Pocket height, screen down

-I started off with a drop from pocket height, or about 3 feet (0.9 meter), the height at which a lot of accidents happen.
+I started off with a drop from pocket height, or about 3 feet (0.9 meter), the height at which many accidents happen.
 The same drop that broke last year's iPhone X.

 I dropped the iPhone XR screen-side down to test out the tougher glass first.
-Unfortunately it barely grazed the screen because by the time it landed, it had already flipped over and the back broke the fall.
-The right side hit first, then bounced on the camera side and the flipped over in the air for its final landing: screen side down.
+Unfortunately for the purposes of our test, it barely grazed the screen -- by the time it landed, it had already flipped over and the back broke the fall.
+The right side hit first, then bounced on the camera side and then flipped over in the air for its final landing: screen side down.

-From where I was standing it looked like he back has survived without a scratch, but once I picked it up I noticed the sapphire glass on the camera had a "C" shaped crack running from top to bottom with a white ding at the source.
-The aluminum frame also had some visible scrapes on the side that scraped off the gold coating exposing the silver underneath.
-The screen on the other hand didn't look any worse for wear with a few speckles around the very edge of the screen that scraped off when I ran my fingers on it.
+From where I was standing it looked like the back survived without a scratch, but once I picked it up I noticed the sapphire glass on the camera had a C-shaped crack running from top to bottom with a white ding at the source.
+The aluminum frame also had some visible scrapes on the side that scraped off the gold coating, exposing the silver underneath.
+The screen, on the other hand, didn't look any worse for wear, with a few speckles around the very edge that scraped off when I ran my fingers over it.

 I took a few test shots with the camera and noticed that most of the shots looked pretty good despite the crack.
-Where the crack did become apparent while recording video if the light hit it at the right angle.
+Where the crack did become apparent was while recording video, if the light hit it at the right angle.

 With the screen and the back glass still intact I decided to continue with our drop test.

-Because the screen didn't hit the floor first on the last drop, I decided to drop it screen side down again from the same height of 3 feet (0.9 meter).
-This time holding it with both hands to better control the drop.
+Because the screen didn't hit the floor first on the last drop, I decided to drop it screen side down again from the same height of 3 feet.
+This time I held it with both hands to better control the drop.

 Drop 3: Eye level, free fall